Women’s Imaging Fellowship

 Women's Imaging Fellowship Training/Responsibilities

-Parkland Memorial Hospital delivers more than 12,000 babies per year, and UT Southwestern Medical Center has the largest obstetrics/gynecology residency program in the United States, resulting in an extensive exposure to imaging of women’s health issues.
+Parkland Health & Hospital System delivers more than 12,000 babies per year, and UT Southwestern Medical Center has the largest Obstetrics/Gynecology Residency Program in the United States, resulting in an extensive exposure to imaging of women’s health issues.

 Fellows are exposed to a wide range of imaging modalities with emphasis on obstetric, gynecologic, and breast imaging.
 Procedures performed include: